sysrpl/Codebot.Raspberry/README.md

 # Raspberry Pi Dotnet Core Projects and Tools

-This repository contains projects and tools for working with Raspberry Pi GPIO pins and a collection of hardware peripherals.
+This moved repository contains projects and tools for working with Raspberry Pi GPIO pins and a collection of hardware peripherals.

 If you are just getting started with your Raspberry Pi and this repository please [read these topics](/Help/README.md).
 The contain information which might be vital accessing your Pi and using it with the hardware interfaces in this repository.